 This beautiful rebuilt wooden boardwalk is 8' wide and 400' long.
 It meanders alongside a stream near a golf course and is vulnerable to water.

 The original walk way used 4x4 treated posts sunk into ground and they were badly deteriorated.

 The Deck Foot Anchor™ has been compression tested to a minimum of 19,000 lbs.
 That is far more than the typical 1800-2000 psf that soil can bear.

 And the heavy hot dipped zinc coating gives the footing the best protection to water and corrosion next to stainless steel.

 Jim is from Chambersburg, PA and his company R.A.
 Hill Inc. has been in business a long time.

 When his company was asked to consider rebuilding a rotting wooden boardwalk over wetlands near a local golf course he started thinking about a solution.

-Some jobs have to use concrete.
+Some jobs must use concrete.
 There is just no way around it.
-What were the possible option other than concrete?
-What about this job?
+But what were the options other than concrete?

 The walkway was set low to the ground and upon inspection it was found that structure was in poor condition.
 The first step Jim's team took was to remove the decking and get a close look at the frame and support posts.